chengq220/ContentSense/README.md

 ![Performance](images/performance.png)

 ## Screenshots
-The extension UI when installed in Chrome
+The extension UI, when installed in Chrome
 ![ExtensionUI](images/extension_UI.png)

-When detected unsafe content, the extension is going to inject a blocker message shown below into the website the user is visiting to inform the user about potential risk
+When unsafe content is detected, the extension is going to inject a blocker message shown below into the website the user is visiting to inform the user about the potential risk
 ![Warning](images/blocker.png)